 Material possessions in themselves are not sinful.
-After all, God made all the worlds material from which we have designed and fashioned everything for our own needs.
-Abraham was wealthy and yet he was found righteous by God.
+After all, God made all the world’s material from which we have designed and fashioned everything for our own needs.
+Abraham was wealthy and yet God found him righteous.
 Why?
-Because he did not put his wealth before his relationship with God.
+It was because he did not put his wealth before his relationship with God.
 God loves to bestow gifts on his people.
-He wants us all to be healthy, wealthy and wise but if we misuse the things that he has blessed us with or covet even more, then we become idolaters.
+He wants us all to be healthy, wealthy and wise but if we misuse the things that he has blessed us with or covet even more, it is then we become idolaters.

-In verse 1 John 2:16 John informs us there are three main sources of temptation in the world:
+In verse (1 John 2:16), John informs us there are three main sources of temptation in the word:

-Everyone has at one time or another tried to lose weight, to diet, so you know how hard it is to shift those excess pounds?
+Everybody has at one time or another tried to lose weight, to diet, so you know how hard it is to shift those excess pounds?
 Food for some is a constant temptation and the devil knows this.
 He is well aware that if he can control a person’s appetite by tempting their desire for food, he can reduce their ability to be an active soldier in the army of God.
-Excess eating slows down the metabolism and expands the waist line.
+Excess eating slows down the metabolism and expands the waistline.
 Because the body is constantly working to digest large amounts of food, the brain becomes pre-occupied with the stomach.
 With less activity from the body the brain cells get clogged in much the same way as a car engine in need of an oil change.
 The thickness of the oil clogs up the pistons and the car does not run as effectively.
-Likewise the brain cells become sticky and dulls the senses.
-The stomach never feels full, leading to more eating, less activity and poor health.
+Likewise our brain cells can become sticky and dull the senses.
+The stomach never feels full, and this leads to more eating, less activity and poor health.

 Jesus rebuked Satan by saying:

 “Man shall not live by bread alone, but by every word that proceeds from the mouth of God.”
 (Matthew 4:4)

 The second lust John informs us about is:

 The Lust of the Eyes